Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 How to Become an Orthopedic Nurse

-- Three years of experience as a Registered Nurse (RN) or Advanced Practice Registered Nurse (APRN)
+- Complete two years of experience as a Registered Nurse (RN) or Advanced Practice Registered Nurse (APRN)

 - Hold a current RN or APRN license